noravers/Noravers/README.md

 # About me

   I'm a Full Stack Developer.
+Currently focused on ReactJS, Nodejs and Typescript.
+Learning new technologies as Nextjs.

 ---
 # Tech Stack